-Associate Professor, Faculty of Education (Home)
+Associate Professor, Faculty of Education (Home) and Director,

 Centre Researcher, Centre for Education Research & Innovation (CERI) 2010-present

 Cross Appointment: Department of Medical Imaging

 Department of Women’s Studies and Feminist Research, Faculty of Arts and Humanities and Faculty of Social Science

 Health Professions Education, Health and Rehabilitation Sciences Graduate Program, Faculty of Health Sciences